CALL 24/7 (508) 317-0339 Free initial consultation

 When Melanie’s Law was passed in 2005, OUI penalties changed drastically.
 Existing penalties became far more severe, and new criminal offenses were created in relation to operating a vehicle while under the influence.

-If you’re facing your fourth OUI charge, the penalties are…
+If you’re facing your fourth OUI charge, the potential fines and penalties are as follows.

 Deciding whether to take a breathalyzer test is a big choice.
 If you approve and fail the test, you’ll lose your license for 30 days.
 If you refuse, your license will be suspended for a minimum of 6 months.